 Meet the production team behind Sick Cells, a Documentary.

-Marqus Valentine is the Co-Director and Documentary Subject of Sick Cells.
-Diagnosed with Sickle Cell Anemia at 4 months old, he has never let it get in the way of his dreams of making films and graphic novels.
-While pursuing a film degree at a local community college, Marqus met film instructor, Laura Zinger, who taught introductory video production courses.
-Due to his complications with Sickle Cell Disease, Marqus, had to put his degree on hold and approached Laura to help him make a documentary about his and his family’s struggle with his Sickle Cell Disease.
-Three years ago, Laura agreed to Co-Direct Sick Cells with Marqus, and they haven’t looked back since.
-Along with working on Sick Cells, Marqus is working on his first graphic novel called Union.
+Marqus Valentine is a Co-Producer and Documentary Subject of Sick Cells.
+Diagnosed with Sickle Cell Anemia at 6 months old, he never let it get in the way of his dreams of making films and graphic novels.
+While pursuing a film degree at a community college, Marqus discovered that he could reach a wider audience to educate about his condition through film.
+He put his degree on hold due to SCD complications.
+Along with working on Sick Cells, Marqus is working on a graphic novel called Union.

 Kevin Valentine is a dynamic music composer.
 Kevin understood at a young age how SCD caused emotional, financial, and physical pain on the family.
 Kevin used music as an outlet when dealing with his brother’s illness.
 His compositions for the documentary bring together the film by showing what sickle cell means to him through music.

 Currently, Kevin DJs in Macedonia and composes electronic music, tying together formal musical training with the various sounds that he hears throughout his life.